The spacious interior cabin and seating arrangement of the LNER first class London to Edinburgh Azuma train service.

 Travel Highlights

 Some of the highlights of the views as you travel north include a castle in the distance and the North Sea coastline just to name a few things.
-LNER service offers stops along the way, if you decide to sightsee along the way too.
+LLNER First Class London to Edinburgh service offers stops along the way, if you decide to sightsee along the way too.
 For the route we chose, there were stops at York, Darlington, Newcastle and Berwick-upon-Tweed.

 Arrival at Edinburgh’s Waverly Stations puts you right in the heart of one of Europe’s most beautiful cities.
 While we chose to take a cab to our hotel since we were toting all our luggage, if you’re a lighter packer than us you could easily walk to Old Town on your own.